-Nature Conservation Division (NCD) is one of the five functional divisions under the Department of Forest and Park Services.
-The Division was established in 1992 and it is the focal agency of the government for the conservation of biological diversity and management of protected areas.
+Nature Conservation Division (NCD) is one of the five Functional Divisions under the Department of Forests and Park Services.
+The Division was established in 1992 and it is the focal agency for the conservation of biological diversity and management of protected areas.

 Vision: Maintain an ecologically resilient network of conservation areas through an integrated approach including social, economic and cultural diversity in the face of emerging challenges.

 Mission: Strengthen conservation of biological diversity through effective management of the protected areas system for the harmonious co-existence of people and nature.

 - Manage the natural heritages of Bhutan through assessment of existing protected area networks and identifying key conservation areas when required.

 - Safeguard biological diversity and enable thriving population of flagship species.